russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 business_site_info | Object | optional | Pass Duda detailed information about this business / website.

 ###site_business_info object
 Provides structured data about a website or business.
 Duda will use this information to help populate the website with this data and fill the [content library](https://help.dudamobile.com/hc/en-us/articles/229790908-Manage-Content-Library) with data.
-All of the data fields are optional.
+All data fields are optional.

 <aside class="notice">If you pass business_site_info during site create, this will trigger Duda's content import algorithm and we will attempt to import content from across the web based on the input data.
 This might result in a longer response time to create the website.</aside>